spicata/obsidiannotes-v.2/content/Comp Sci 1.md

 - interpreter converts line by line
 - compiler converts it all

-compiler is much faster, as its going line by line.
+compiler is much faster, as its not going line by line.
 HOWEVER, AS IT DOES IT ALL AT THE SAME TIME, IT CANT IDENTIFY WHERE OR WHAT THE ERROR IS.

 for interpreters, as its going line by line, it will tell you where errors are, which line they are, and what type.

 THEY CANNOT IDENTIFY LOGIC ERRORS, AND GENERALLY CANNOT FIND RUNTIME ERRORS (unless it just straight up crashes)